By Lauren Tjaden

 The Beaches of Destin

 Paddle a kayak off the beaches of Destin and you’ll understand where the Emerald Coast gets its name.
-The clear, turquoise waters are great for wildlife-watching and spotting dolphins, sea turtles, manatees, and more.
-One very popular kayaking and boating trip runs from Destin Harbor, bustling with restaurants, shops, and boat rental outfitters, to nearby Crab Island.
+The clear, green-hued waters are great for wildlife-watching and spotting dolphins, sea turtles and manatees.
+One popular kayaking and boating trip runs from Destin Harbor, bustling with restaurants, shops, and boat rental outfitters, to nearby Crab Island.
 Be prepared to see lots of other boats and people and be mindful of the tides.
 Head to Destin Kayak Rentals to get started.

 With white-sand beaches contrasting with dark, tannic water, the swiftly moving and visually stunning Blackwater River attracts paddlers of all kinds as well tubers in the summer months.
-Of the river’s 56 miles, 31 make up a designated paddling trail that begins five miles from the Alabama border in Okaloosa County and ends in the Blackwater River State Forest.
+Of the river’s 56 miles, 31 make up the Blackwater River Paddling Trail, a route that begins five miles from the Alabama border in Okaloosa County and ends in the Blackwater River State Forest.

-Kayakers on the 10-mile Wakulla River Paddling Trail can expect an easy, gentle trip down a clear, spring-fed waterway filled with wildlife, including manatees, wading birds, alligators, turtles, and an abundance of fish.
-TnT Hideaway has kayaks for rent and everything you need for a Wakulla River adventure.
-Guided tours are available.
+Kayakers on the 10-mile Wakulla River Paddling Trail can expect an easy, gentle trip down a clear, spring-fed waterway brimming with wildlife, including manatees, wading birds, alligators, turtles, and an abundance of fish.
+TnT Hideaway has kayaks for rent and everything you need for a Wakulla River adventure, and guided tours as well as a shuttle are available.